ViswanathaSwamy-PK-TechSkillz-Academy/learn-dsa/README.md

 I am learning Data Structures and Algorithms from different Websites, Books, and Video courses

+## To do list

+> 1. Drop Constants
+> 1. Drop Non-Dominants
+> 1. Different Terms for Input

 ## 1. Algorithmic Complexity Notations

 ### 1.1.
 Big Omega (Ω)